department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-plan.md

 - Aging (Managing my declining health)

 ## Research Goals
-The purpose of this research is to **get user feedback on the questions in the new PACT Act Wizard**.
+The purpose of this research is to **find out whether the questions drafted for the PACT Act Wizard are clear and easy enough for Veterans to understand and answer**.

 ### Outcome
-Learnings will help refine the design of the application.
+Learnings will help refine individual questions and the overall list of them in the wizard.

 ### Research questions
 1. ?

 ### Hypotheses
-1. Veterans will be able to answer the questions in the app for themselves.
+1. Veterans will be able to answer the questions in the app.
-2.
+2. Veterans will not be overwhelmed by the number of questions they need to answer.

 ## Method
 We will conduct **usability testing** to guide research participants through a working prototype.